transtats/transtats/README.md

 # Translation Stats

-This helps package maintainers, developers and content translators to have consolidated translation progress report handy.
+This helps developers, package maintainers and translators to have consolidated translation progress report handy.
+One can verify translation statistics against a release stream and set notifications.